-Instruction tuning significantly enhances the following ability of LLMs to human intentions.
-We hence want to check if appended instructions would increase the LLM-brain similarity.
+Instruction tuning significantly enhances the in-context learning ability of LLMs by understanding task requirements well through task definitions and corresponding examples \citep{ouyang2022training, peng2023instruction}.
+We aim to verify the effect of prompts on human intentions by examining whether appended prompts increase LLM-brain similarity.

-To assess the sensitivity of the LLM-brain similarity to appended instructions, we compare the effects of appending no instructions (vanilla input), appending explicit instructions, and appending noisy instructions on the LLM-brain similarity.
-No-instruction-appending involves directly feeds text into LLMs without any prefixes.
-To compare the effect of instruction on the same task, we add the prefix ‘‘Please complete the following text:'' to the same text as an explicit instruction.
-Furthermore, we incorporate 5 randomly sampled English words, e.g., ‘‘Harmony illuminate umbrella freedom.'' as a noisy instruction to analyze the impact of nonsense instructions under the same prefix length.
+To assess the sensitivity of the LLM-brain similarity to appended prompts, we compare the effects of three conditions: no prompts (vanilla input), explicit prompts, and noisy prompts.
+No-prompt-appending involves directly feeding text into LLMs, allowing the LLM to automatically continue the text without any prompts.
+To evaluate the effect of prompt on the same task, we prepend the phrase ‘‘Please complete the following text:'' to the input text as an explicit prompt.
+Furthermore, we introduce a noisy prompt consisting of 5 randomly sampled English words, e.g., ‘‘Harmony illuminate umbrella freedom like.'' to analyze the impact of nonsensical prompts under the same length.